How to Cancel Component Mounting in Vue: Managing the Lifecycle for Heavy Operations

 </script>

-This solution uses Vue 3’s Composition API and the browser’s AbortController
+Vue 3’s Composition API, combined with the browser’s AbortController

-hook provides a last chance to cancel operations before the component is inserted into the DOM.
+hook is your last opportunity to intervene before the component is inserted into the DOM.

 <script setup>